 What Does a Mechanic Do?

 Mechanics are trained to work on motorized vehicles, including cars, trucks, material-moving transportation, and more.
-Daily, mechanics common tasks include repairing cars and trucks, installing new parts, and taking care of routine maintenance to keep a vehicle running smoothly.
+Daily mechanic common tasks include repairing cars and trucks, installing new parts, and taking care of routine maintenance to keep a vehicle running smoothly.

 As part of an auto mechanics responsibilities, you may need to interact with customers to help diagnose a problem they’re having with their car.
 You’ll also need to be able to clearly describe problems and needed repairs to get approval for the work.